 McCall Community School will use evidence-based, restorative programming and curricula when working with students with disabilities who need supplemental or replacement curricula.
 McCall Community School will utilize research based Tier 2 and Tier 3 interventions for those students identified appropriately.
 Tier 2 students will be instructed with Read Naturally for fluency and SIPPS for students needing more work with phonological awareness and decoding.
 Tier 3 students will focus on Barton Program for Reading and spelling.
-McCall Community School will follow the guidelines provided by the IDEA and Idaho Special Education Manual regarding the disciplining of a student protected under the IDEA.
 This will include the consideration of a Functional Behavior Assessment and subsequent Behavior Intervention Plan when the special-education multi-disciplinary team identifies that the behavior of the student impacts his or her learning or the learning of others.
 When the Behavior Intervention Plan is required, it will be developed with Positive Behavior Interventions and Supports.
 If the IEP team determines that such services are needed, they must be included in the IEP and must be implemented.